percona/pg_tde/documentation/docs/variables.md

 Enabling WAL encryption requires a configured global principal key.
 Refer to the [WAL encryption configuration](wal-encryption.md) topic for more information.

-!!! warning
-    The WAL encryption feature is currently in beta and is not effective unless explicitly enabled.
-It is not yet production ready. **Do not enable this feature in production environments**.

 ## pg_tde.enforce_encryption

 **Type** - boolean <br>